ikuffourosei/AirBnB_clone/README.md

 (save the change into the JSON file).
 ```

--Help on show; To show the instance of a class
+- Help on show; To show the instance of a class
 ```
 (hbnb) help show
 Usage: show <class name> <instance id>